fmerian/awesome-product-hunt/README.md

 Product Hunt is a great place to launch a developer tool.

 Many developer-first products successfully launched there.
-For inspiration, you can find [success stories](#resources) and [examples](#examples) below.
+For inspiration, you can find stories and examples below.

-This repository includes a [wiki](https://github.com/fmerian/awesome-product-hunt/wiki) with bit-sized tips and [discussions](https://github.com/fmerian/awesome-product-hunt/discussions) to help you prep your launch and enjoy it.
+This repository includes a wiki with bit-sized pro tips and discussions to help you prep your launch and enjoy it.

 It also includes:

-- [product-hunt-launch-kit.md](https://github.com/fmerian/product-hunt/blob/main/product-hunt-launch-kit.md): required inputs to submit a new product;
+- [product-hunt-launch-kit.md](https://git.new/meow/kit): required inputs to submit a new product;
-- [product-hunt-community-kit.md](https://github.com/fmerian/product-hunt/blob/main/product-hunt-community-kit.md): ideas to leverage your network;
+- [product-hunt-community-kit.md](https://git.new/meow/community): ideas to leverage your network;

 **Want to contribute?
 Awesome!
 See here: [CONTRIBUTING.md](https://github.com/fmerian/awesome-product-hunt/blob/main/CONTRIBUTING.md)**